cfpb/design-system/docs/pages/checkboxes.md

           * Border: 1 px, Gray 60 (#919395)
           * Background: Gray 20 (#d2d3d5)
           * Avenir Next Regular, 16 px, Dark Gray (#43484e)
-        variation_description: For better usability, consider using the checkboxes with large target areas.
-These are easier to interact with (especially on smaller screens) and harder to miss.
-They are especially desirable when the form will have heavy mobile usage.
-Given the amount of real estate they occupy, they’re probably not suited for all use cases; for example, they may not work well for terms of service agreement checkboxes.
-        variation_name: Large target area checkbox
       - variation_is_deprecated: false
         variation_name: Large target area checkbox with helper text
         variation_code_snippet: >-